No Products in the Cart

 Read this section to the end before riding the SE1.

 Your SE1 offers four riding modes via the thumb throttle remote: Low (L), Eco (E), Sport (S), and Sport+ (S+).
 Each mode adjusts motor output, acceleration response, brake power, and top speed.
-The corresponding environment and terrain type require the rider to select a speed mode on the remote that matches their ESK8 riding ability and experience to the performance of the SE1 or SE1 Dragon e-board.
+The corresponding environment and terrain type require the rider to select a speed mode on the remote that matches their ESK8 riding ability and experience to the SE1 or SE1 Dragon e-board's performance.

 Low and Eco Mode (Beginner, up to 15 mph): This mode is ideal for casual street riding on smooth pavement.
 It can also be for relaxed, low-stress riding in urban areas or parks.